TOP STORIES

 Thanks for visiting the official web page of the Las Vegas Quiz Bowl Alliance!

-For more more information on our eighth year of competition, please visit our Why Join? page.
-Also, please feel free to contact us at lvquizbowl@gmail.com for any additional questions about the league and how to join.
+For more information on our ninth year of competition, please visit our Why Join? page.
+Also, please feel free to contact us at [email protected] for any additional questions about the league and how to join.

 And while you're here, go ahead and take a moment to check out:

-For more more information on our eighth year of competition, please visit our Why Join? page.
-Also, please feel free to contact us at lvquizbowl@gmail.com for any additional questions about the league and how to join.
+For more information on our ninth year of competition, please visit our Why Join? page.
+Also, please feel free to contact us at [email protected] for any additional questions about the league and how to join.

 And while you're here, go ahead and take a moment to check out: